Nancy Messonnier

+Nancy Ellen Messonnier (née Rosenstein; born November 1965) is an American physician, currently serving as dean of the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill since September 2022.

-Nancy Messonnier (née Rosenstein; born November 1965) is an American physician who served as the director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention from 2016 to 2021.
+She previously served as director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention from 2016 to 2021.
 She worked on the CDC's response to the COVID-19 pandemic in the United States.

 Early life and education

 Messonnier was born in Philadelphia, Pennsylvania, to Robert Rosenstein, who ran a small business, and Gerri Rosenstein, a bookkeeper and local school board president.
 She grew up in Lower Moreland Township, Pennsylvania, with her brother Rod Rosenstein.

 Messonnier graduated from Lower Moreland High School in Lower Moreland Township.
 She received her Bachelor of Arts degree from the University of Pennsylvania in 1987.
 She then attended the University of Chicago School of Medicine, where she received her Doctor of Medicine in 1992.
 She then returned to the University of Pennsylvania for her residency training in internal medicine between 1992 and 1995.